 Cooking Directions

-- Sauté onions and garlic until they are soft and fragrant.
+- Add onions and garlic and cook until they're soft and smell nice.

-- Stir in the canned tomatoes, broth, shredded chicken, chili powder, cumin, salt, and pepper.
+- Stir in your canned tomatoes, broth, chicken, chili powder, cumin, salt and pepper.

 Tips for the Perfect Tortilla Soup